 Employees absent from work due to any illness or injury for three (3) or more consecutive days of work will be required to produce a physician's certificate verifying that the employee's reported illness prevented him from working as scheduled and/or confirming that the employee is in good health and is fit to return to his normal duties.
-Employees will not be required to produce a doctor's certificate for a one or two day absence unless the Chief determines in his discretion that a certificate is warranted due to circumstances such as, but not limited to, the absence occurs just prior to or immediately after the employee's scheduled days off, the employee has demonstrated a documented pattern of absenteeism, and/or other suspicious circumstances (e.g., use of sick leave on days requested for time off that have been denied).
+Employees will not be required to produce a doctor's certificate for a one or two day absence unless the Chief determines in his discretion that a certificate is warranted due to circumstances such as, but not limited to, the employee has demonstrated a documented pattern of absenteeism, and/or other suspicious circumstances (e.g., use of sick leave on days requested for time off that have been denied).
 Failure to timely produce a doctor's note will be considered as an absence without pay and will subject the employee to discipline as well.